How behavioural debt builds, and how to clear it

 Every extra step adds drag, and you don’t notice until the behaviour drops off entirely.

-Ignore it long enough, and the cost moves from bugs and blockers… to mindset and morale.
+Ignore it long enough and it moves beyond bugs and blockers, into mindset and morale.

 Signals of behavioural debt